B.A. UNSW. M. Asian Studies. Monash. MPhil. UniMelb. PhD. UNSW.

 Melissa is the Regional Research Lead to the United Nations Office on Drugs and Crime and UN Women in relation to gender, policing, border control and transnational crimes in ASEAN.
 The project includes a research collaboration with INTERPOL.

 Melissa was a Victoria Police officer for 10 years (2001-2011) working at the frontline and in criminal investigations and is a current member of the Strategic Planning Committee for the International Association of Women Police (IAWP).

 In Victoria Police, she worked in general duties, criminal investigations, the Asian Squad (disbanded), drug taskforces and trained as an undercover operative.

 She started studying Vietnamese at Monash University in 1997.
 In 2005, she was the recipient of a scholarship to study Vietnamese in Ho Chi Minh City, Vietnam, from the Victorian Multicultural Commission while working for Victoria Police and is noted as a ‘Major Event’ of 100 years of women in policing in Victoria.

 She has a long term interest in the development of policing and security in Asia and completed her PhD on policing in Vietnam at the UNSW Law School.
 She is featured by UNSW Sydney as an example of an ‘outstanding higher degree researcher and alumni’.

 Melissa has written and delivered a range of international police training packages regarding HIV prevention, harm reduction approaches to drug use and sex work, and police-public health leadership.

+She is on the Board of Directors of the Australia-Vietnam Young Leadership Dialogue which aims to nurture the bilateral relationship through development, education and trade.
 In 2017, Melissa was selected as an Asia 21 Young Leader by the Asia Society through a competitive process which identifies ‘dynamic individuals who will impact global affairs over the coming decades’.